warptools/warpforge-site/src/api-specs/catalogs.md

 1. **Mappings of human-readable names to WareIDs.**
 2. Mappings of either the human-readable names or the WareIDs to Warehouse Addresses — URLs of places on the network that should be able to provide the content matching those WareIDs.
 3. Metadata attached to the human-readable names — open ended, general purpose.
-    1. May content simple informational content, like an “author” name.
+    1. May content simple informational content, like an "author" name.
-    2. May contain semi-structured metadata that helps other tooling produce “automatic updates”.
+    2. May contain semi-structured metadata that helps other tooling produce "automatic updates".
-    3. May contain special metadata that references rebuild instructions (e.g. the Warpforge Plot document which should completely reproduce things) — this is called a “replay”.
+    3. May contain special metadata that references rebuild instructions (e.g. the Warpforge Plot document which should completely reproduce things) — this is called a "replay".
-        - (Fun fact: Because Plot documents also include the catalog reference names for all the Plot’s inputs… once can then look up those catalog entries, and find their replay plots, and... so on: this is recursively walkable, and can produce total explanations for where some any data or applications came from!)
+        - (Fun fact: Because Plot documents also include the catalog reference names for all the Plot's inputs... once can then look up those catalog entries, and find their replay plots, and... so on: this is recursively walkable, and can produce total explanations for where some any data or applications came from!)

 Catalogs have a schema (like all parts of Warpforge APIs!), but *also* come with a standard definition for how to project them onto a filesystem, because this is often operationally useful.
 See [Catalogs on the Filesystem](https://www.notion.so/Catalogs-on-the-Filesystem-8bf611efa0db4261aef3f66cbf29fcf5) for more details on the filesystem projection part; keep reading below for the schema and other general info about Catalogs.

 ## Schema

 (Note: the actual load-bearing schema is in [https://github.com/warptools/warpforge/blob/master/wfapi/wfapi.ipldsch](https://github.com/warptools/warpforge/blob/master/wfapi/wfapi.ipldsch) and may have drifted somewhat from what we have in Notion.
-Conceptually, they haven’t diverged.)
+Conceptually, they haven't diverged.)

 ```bash
 ## Catalog is a large data structure that maps human readable names to WareIDs